 Art.
-32 The Organs, Corporate Delegates and Authorised Signatories
+34 The Organs and Authorised Signatories

 1 The supreme organ of the foundation is the foundation board.
-The foundation board manages the foundation in accordance with legislation, the articles of association, rules and regulations and legal supervisory instructions
+It manages the foundation in accordance with legislation, the articles of association, rules and regulations and legal supervisory instructions

 2 The corporate organs of the foundation are: